"we find beauty not in the thing itself but in the patterns of shadows, the light and the darkness, that one thing against another creates"

 Junichiro Tanizaki 'In praise of shadows'

 I love to travel, both at home and abroad.
 I take inspiration from nature: the interplay of sunlight; the formation of shadows & silhouettes, and reflections in water: from puddles to the sea.
 And the sky; clouds, dramatic and threatening, or light and insubstantial, creating a unique and limitless visual theatre.
-Other work takes inspiration from functional, man-made objects, beauty in the mundane; padlocks, keys, tools, bikes, book, tables & chairs.
-I am not solely attracted by the forms and texture of the objects themselves, but in the relationship between positive & negative, by their compositional qualities.
+Other work takes inspiration from functional, manmade objects, beauty in the mundane; padlocks, keys, tools, bikes, books, tables & chairs.
+Not solely attracted by the forms and texture of the objects themselves, I am also interested in the relationship between positive & negative, by their compositional qualities.

 In 2019, my etching 'Deal Pier' won a Lowes Dickinson prize for printmaking, and in 2020 'Bike, Kentish Town' won the Witold Library Prize.
 I am delighted to say, 'Scottish Trees' was awarded the Governors Choice Prize at WM College, May 2022.
 'Deal Pier, Cloudy Day' was shortlisted for the Royal Academy Summer Exhibition 2019.
 I am currently in the second round of judging for the 2022 Summer Exhibition with 'London Chimneys'.
 In May 2021, 'Seagull, St Ives' was chosen for inclusion in the Royal Society of British Artists' Annual Exhibition at the Mall Galleries.